2K Stereo Camera

 Did you check the video on our Product

-Can I use the ZED as a 3D camera for VR?
+Can I use the ZED for hand or body tracking?

 Is the depth map generated in the camera?